AnaghHegde/Movie/README.md

 # Movie

-Requirements : .NET Core 3.1 and Any IDE(VS/VSCode is oreferred)
+Requirements : .NET Core 3.1 and Any IDE(VS/VSCode is preferred)

 Run Executables:
   1. Download the Executables.zip file and extract it